Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are a variety of things to check when conducting an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-A few examples are:
+There are a variety of things you should look for during an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Is the heater equipped with enough capacity?

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For expert guidance, contact us today and book your rental properties house evaluation.
+The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties